PrefectHQ/prefect/docs/concepts/flows.md

     print(model)
 ```

-Note that parameter values can be provided to a flow via API using a [deployment](/concepts/deployments/).
-Flow run parameters sent to the API on flow calls are coerced to a serializable form.
-Type hints on your flow functions provide you a way of automatically coercing JSON provided values to their appropriate Python representation.
+### Handle parameters

+Prefect flows accept parameters during API-initiated flow runs.
+Prefect automatically serializes these parameters for transmission and can leverage type hints within your flow functions for automatic conversion from JSON to their appropriate Python types.
+This simplifies parameter handling and ensures type safety.

 For example, to automatically convert something to a datetime: